felangel/bloc/packages/bloc/README.md

 ---

-A dart package that helps implement the [Bloc pattern](https://www.youtube.com/watch?v=fahC3ky_zW0).
+A dart package that helps implement the [BLoC pattern](https://www.youtube.com/watch?v=fahC3ky_zW0).

 This package is built to work with [RxDart.dart](https://pub.dartlang.org/packages/rxdart) 0.18.1+.